Abdulkadir Ubeydullah

-Abdulkadir Ubeydullah (1851, Şemdinli - 1925 Diyarbakır) was a President of the Kurdish Society for Cooperation and Progress (KTTC) and later the Society for the Rise of Kurdistan.
+Abdulkadir Ubeydullah (1851 - 27 May 1925) was a President of the Kurdish Society for Cooperation and Progress (KTTC) and later the Society for the Rise of Kurdistan.
 He was a leading Kurdish intellectual and a once also a member of the Senate of the Ottoman Empire.
-He also took part in the uprising of Sheik Ubeydullah led by his father and was accused of having taken part in the Sheikh Said rebellion.
+He also took part in the uprising of Sheikh Ubeydullah led by his father and was accused of having taken part in the Sheikh Said rebellion.

 Early life

 The son of the notable Kurdish leader Sheikh Ubeydullah and grandson of Sheikh Taha.
 He was educated in the Naqshbandi tradition and his family claimed descent from Abdul Qadir Gilani.
 He was fluent in Kurdish, Turkish, Persian, Arabic and French.
 During the uprising of Sheik Ubeydullah, he was the commander of a contingent of Kurdish forces, which from October 1880 onwards on, captured several towns from the shores of Lake Urmia to the outskirts of Tabriz.